brookemstevens/spam_classifier/README.md

 This project was completed as part of my M.S.
 Data Science capstone project to demonstrate integration of classical machine learning techniques with modern application deployment and user interaction design.

-If you have questions or suggestions, feel free to reach out!
+If you have questions, feel free to reach out!